 How does infrared technology work?

-The heaters, such as radiant heaters and wall panels, produce infrared rays through electric heating elements.
+The heaters, such as radiant heaters and wall panels, generate infrared rays using electric heating elements.
 These rays are then emitted into the room.
 When they hit surfaces and objects, they are absorbed by the infrared rays.
 In the process, the surfaces begin to give off heat, much like our skin absorbs heat from the sun’s rays.

 Basics of generation and detection